hirnsturm/docker-typo3/README.md

     - [docker for Linux](https://docs.docker.com/engine/getstarted/)
     - [docker for Mac](https://docs.docker.com/docker-for-mac/)
     - [docker for Windows](https://docs.docker.com/docker-for-windows/)
-- [composer](https://getcomposer.org/) 1.2.0 - PHP dependency management tool
+- [composer](https://getcomposer.org/) 1.2.0 - php dependency management tool

 ## <a name="Installation"></a>Installation
 For the first installation you have to execute this command: